FeatherLightApp/FeatherLight-API/README.md

 FeatherLight has many dependencies in many different languages.
 Docker is the best way to get a node up and running.

+### Features

+* Add, pay, and view lightning invoices ⚡️⚡
+* Delegated account access with macaroons.
+Allow others to create invoices on your behalf!
+* Websockets push invoice data to your device in realtime.
+* Access accounts in a sleek and open source [Web App](https://featherlight.app)
+* Deposit funds on or off-chain
+* Strongly typed GraphQL API ensures you always get exactly the data you want and only the data you want
+* Designed with the browser and IoT in mind
+* Query paginated feed of all past transactions
+* Support for hold invoices (planned)

 #### Setup

 1. git clone https://github.com/FeatherLightApp/FeatherLight-API